 The 4 Series is quite fun from behind the wheel.
 Most drivers will be happy with the amount of power on tap even from the 430i.
 Though the steering doesn't live up to BMW's storied past, the controlled and nimble handling makes the 4 Series a joy to drive on serpentine roads.

 Styling is subjective, but we've yet to meet a person who didn't recoil at the sight of the 4 Series' front end.
 Though repulsive, the swollen grille gives the 4 Series' front end a unique character, while the back end is a little derivative.
-Too bad, because the divisive sheetmetal disguises a capable and well-rounded sport sedan that's satisfying to drive.
+Too bad, because the divisive sheetmetal disguises a capable and well-rounded sport convertible that's satisfying to drive.

-Which 4 Series does Edmunds recommend?
+Which 4 Series trim does Edmunds recommend?

 The M440i is a fantastic car, with gobs of power and an exhilarating, throaty exhaust note.
 The additional standard equipment chips away at the price difference between it and the 430i, but if you still balk at the premium, the 430i delivers plenty of oomph.